Yomguithereal/vimeo-srt/README.md

 ```
 It will load the subtitle file with ajax, parse it and attach
 playing events to your video to display subtitles under your
-iframe in a div with the same id prefixed with _subtitle.
+iframe in a div with the same id suffixed with _subtitle.

 Supported Files
 ---------------